ragingwind/rust-programming-language-summary/readme.md

 # Common Programming Concepts

+> This chapter covers concepts that appear in almost every programming language and how they work in Rust.

 ## Variables and Mutability

-- Default variables are immutable
+- By default, variables are immutable
-- Using `mut` to mutable variable
+- Using `mut` to make a variable as mutable

 ## Differences Between Variable and Constants